Darthan184/Custom-Challenges-SFS1/README.md

 # Custom-Challenges-SFS1
 The mod adds support for custom challenges to custom solar systems.
+In addition it:

+* displays 'in progress' challenges with step information in a closable window in the world scene.
+* for vanilla challenges 'return safely' adds a step for 'land on home world' (world with initial launch pad) even when the homeworld is not 'Earth'.
+* for custom challenges 'return safely' will not automatically add a 'land on home world' step, you are free to add a step for a different world to land on (and recover) or not add a land step (in which case you can recover on any world).
+N.B. in order to be able recover on a world other than the homeword, you will need the [Multi Launchpad mod](https://github.com/Darthan184/Multi-Launchpad-SFS1/releases) and select the launchpad to the world to recover on before landing.

 N.B the challenge system in SFS is a bit buggy.
 It sometimes fails to detect when a condition is matched and sometimes forgets progress for a multi-step challenge.
 I've noted the bugs I've come across but you may need to test that a challenge works.

-To specify custom challenges you need to add a Custom_Challenges.txt file and possibly a Custom_Challenge_Icons directory if you want to add your own challenge icons:
+To specify custom challenges you need to add a Custom\_Challenges.txt file and possibly a Custom\_Challenge\_Icons directory if you want to add your own challenge icons:

 ![File Directory](images/directory.png)

 The file is a JSON array of challenge definitions each of which also contains a JSON array of steps of various types to be completed in the specified order.
-The is also a special step type - "Multi" - that contains an array of steps that may be completed in any order.
+There are also two special step type - "Multi" - that contains an array of steps that may be completed in any order and "Any" that contains an array of steps any or which may be completed.

-An example of a Custom_Challenges.txt.
-Note Custom_Challenges.txt in the CC_SampleWorld  file gives more examples:
+An example of a Custom\_Challenges.txt.
+Note Custom\_Challenges.txt in the CC\_SampleWorld  file gives more examples:

 ```
 [